 We also love a restaurant that go beyond their call of duty to keep little ones happy and entertained.
 There is nothing worse than gobbling your meal down because the kiddos are getting restless.

-If you are worried about getting a table, especially if you are planning to eat out during peak hours in tourist hot spots, I highly reccomend reserving on Open Table.
+If you are worried about getting a table, especially if you are planning to eat out during peak hours in tourist hot spots, I highly recommend reserving on Open Table.

 We’ve often used Deliveoo and Uber Eats to a hotel.
 Sometimes everyone is too tired to sit in a restaurant after a heavy day of sightseeing.